 Note: If approved, you will receive email notification of the amount funded and the specifics of how to access these funds.
 NO FUNDS WILL BE REFUNDED BACK TO STUDENT ORGANIZATION ACCOUNTS.
 Any monies not utilized from the award will be returned to the diversity fund account.
 Approval needs to be given before the organization can access the awarded amount and before the initiative occurs.
 The funds must be spent in accordance with the approved proposed budget.

-All receipts/invoices should be sent to Jenn Spradley, Office of the Vice President for Student Affairs, 221A Memorial Hall, 101 Sanford Dr. Athens GA, 30602 within one week of the initiative.
+All receipts/invoices should be sent to Michelle Lubeski, Office of the Vice President for Student Affairs, 221A Memorial Hall, 101 Sanford Dr. Athens GA, 30602 within one week of the initiative.
 Additionally, the online Diversity Fund Post-Event Assessment form must be completed within one week of the initiative.

 If proper procedures are not followed correctly and in a timely fashion, payment of invoices and reimbursements will be delayed.
 These delays will be weighed heavily toward future requests.